 Commonly served in Japanese restaurants as an appetizer, edamames are boiled green soybeans stock full of proteins and complex carbohydrates.

-Mostly red in color, this traditional Korean dish is a delicious blend of fermented radish, scallion, pickled cabbage and cucumber.
+Mostly red in colour, this traditional Korean dish is a delicious blend of fermented radish, scallion, pickled cabbage and cucumber.

 While seaweed can be a popular addition to some Asian dishes, not all types are created equal.
 Arame—a brownish-black seaweed that is added to traditional Korean, Chinese, Japanese and Indonesian dishes—stands out from the pack and is known for its range of health benefits.